 The Simulation Certification Program encompasses four modules, each offered once per calendar year.
-Although the given sequence is recommended, modules may be taken in any order and over the course of two years.
-Every module culminates in a submitted assignment and a multiple-choice exam.
-Upon successful completion of all four modules, participants will be prepared to write the national certification exam to achieve the Canadian Certified Simulation (CCSNE) Nurse Educator designation.
-Cost and duration is per module.
+Although the given sequence is recommended, modules may be taken in any order.
+Every module culminates in a submitted assignment and a multiplechoice exam.
+Upon successful completion of all four modules, participants will be prepared to write the national certification exam to achieve the Canadian Certified Simulation Nurse Educator (CCSNE) designation.